 - Be clear on the thrust of your environmental policy.
 If your priority is to save the planet, then simply cut carbon emissions.
 If your priority is to save costs, then be aware that the cheapest energy is not necessary the most responsible choice.
 If your priority is to stand out and be seen to be doing the right thing, then make sure that any obvious gestures are underpinned by having covered the less glamorous bases first..
 If your priority is ssss

 - Avoid “eco-bling” – investigate in detail the real benefits of any initiative, and make sure the simple ground is covered first before going for flamboyant initiatives.
-For example, photovoltaic cells are not as effective as they might seem, may not be acceptable on local planning grounds, and may involve significant damage to roofs (with fixings and routine replacements over time).
+For example, photovoltaic cells are often significantly less effective than a contractor might claim, they may not be acceptable on local planning grounds, and they may involve significant damage to roofs (with fixings and routine replacements over time).
+There's also the issue of access for routine maintenance (e.g. removing leaves, bird droppings, snow) - if you'd need to rely on scaffolding access then it may well be inappropriate to consider PV cells for your particular building.
 Look very carefully at the actual payback in your particular case.
 Do be aware that this technology is not good for seaside locations (due to dirt and corrosion of connections).

 - Measure electricity/gas/water consumption in a methodical way: take regular meter readings on the same day(s) and the same time(s) each week, and record church usage so that you can better understand any variations.

 - Avoid “group think” where a new idea or an individual's strongly-held opinion can develop such a momentum within a group that the proposal becomes detached from reality – stay focused on the facts, not the personalities

 - Consolidate: consider making more regular use of church buildings to keep them at a more regular temperature throughout the week.
 This can help keep heating costs down and is better for church fabric.